Diptonil/chasse/README.md

 ## About

-**Chasse** borrows from the concepts of React components, Sass mixins and Django template inheritance to charge up simple and blazingly fast applications deployed on a web-server that don't require the overhead cast down by `npm` (or any other processes).
+**Chasse** borrows from the concepts of React components, Sass mixins and Django template inheritance to charge up simple and blazingly fast applications deployed on a web-server that don't require the overhead cast down by running `npm` (or any other processes).
 It is implemented using a simple Python application that uses `argparse` under the hood to power up the CLI. <br />
 The current release is the first in the line and has somewhat limited operational capability, but is capable of getting the main job done.
 Further planned improvements are written down below.

 <p align="right">(<a href="#top">Top</a>)</p>